rzvncj/easy-dbuspp/README.md

 library automatically invokes your lambda and does all the legwork of packing the returned value and sending it back to the caller.
 You don't have to know anyting else!

+**Internally, the library uses a thread pool for running methods, so methods will run in parallel.
+If you need to use synchronization inside them in light of that fact, please do.**

 ### Reporting errors

 Errors are simply reported by throwing an `std::exception`-derived exception.
 For example, say